AkashApp/AkashApp/README.md

 ## I'm an Engineer, Programmer, Developer, and Learner!!

 - 🔭 I’m currently student in Masai School
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack & DSA
 - 👯 I’m looking to collaborate on OpenSource Projects
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to do sketching and playing all games